AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 ```
     chart.ohlc(data)
-        .fallingStroke('red', 3)
+        .fallingStroke('red', 1)
-        .risingStroke('green', 3)
+        .risingStroke('green', 1)
-        .hoverFallingStroke('darkred', 5)
+        .hoverFallingStroke('darkred', 3)
-        .hoverRisingStroke('darkgreen', 5);
+        .hoverRisingStroke('darkgreen', 3);
 ```

 Using these settings we've set red color for every falling OHLC point and green color for every rising OHLC point.
 Also, our rising OHLC points have dark green color, if mouse is over, as well as all falling points have dark red color, if mouse is over.
 Thickness of strokes was adjusted too.
-It's 3 px for all points and 5px if mouse over.
+It's 1 px for all points and 3px if mouse over.

 {sample}BCT\_OHLC\_Chart\_06{sample}